Stock Market Volatility Returns And That Is Good News

 All-time high stocks furnished the proof of strange languor

 A specifically clean signal of the four-month dullness becomes the state of no activity of stocks making all-time highs.
 Virtually all the 1,000+ stores attaining new high levels did so without fanfare.
-Instead, they drifted into new excessive territory, observed via more drifting: up, sideways and down.
+Instead, they drifted into the new excessive territory, observed via more drifting: up, sideways, and down.
 That behavior is enormously unnatural.